Maps, cityscapes, landscapes… they’re not just for travel journals.

 Step Two: Keep those folders tidy.

-Having a bunch of folders, no matter how well they’re filled with juicy, colorful images, is the just the first step.
+Having a bunch of folders, no matter how well they’re filled with juicy, colorful images, is just the first step.

 Then, they need to be accessible.